Find me on:

 Read more on CircleID

-Each graph extends the geographic mapping metaphor of standard cartograms to Internet measurements, while attempting to maximise intuitiveness and readability.
-With time-series data we used Caidagram to create interactive animations illustrating data trends over time.
+Caidagram shows distributed Internet measurements focusing on trends and variations over time.
+Each graph extends the geographic mapping metaphor of standard cartograms to Internet measurements, in an attempt to maximise intuitiveness and readability.
+Caidagram can feature interactive animations illustrating data trends over time.

-Read more on CAIDA's blog
+Read more on blog.caida.org